Mcode4/Capstone-Academy/README.md

 # Cpastone Academy

 This is an online content creation platform that allows you to create courses to teach a skill or view them from others to learn.
 You can create an account and go from there.
 Create or view a course, comment, and view users profiles and comments.
+Leave a review on the site!
+This project is still beening worked on and support is much appreciated.